Business

 • Small appliance repairs

-6. Sweat Equity
+6. Sweat equity

 There is always plenty of demand for a business that can provide the muscle.